-5. Conclusion and Future Work
+5 Conclusion

-We have demonstrated that large primary data caches, with a large number of ports and banks, are well suited for large-scale SMT processors, which can tolerate longer hit times in the data cache.
+This paper has demonstrated that large primary data caches, with a large number of ports and banks, are well suited for large-scale SMT processors, which can tolerate longer hit times in the data cache.
 Increasing the number of data cache banks increases the overall capacity, which in turn eliminates the need for unified L2 and L3 caches.
 Increasing the number of ports increases the bandwidth, but also increases the latency of data cache access and the cost of the interconnect.
-We are still studying the effect of having line buffers (called also level zero caches) with few entries per thread (typically 4 to 16) on the overall IPC and its effect on reducing the number of ports.
-We expect the number of ports to the data cache to decrease with more memory references served through the line buffers.
+Having small line buffers (called also level zero caches) with few entries (typically 8 or 16 per thread) does improve the overall IPC and can better tolerate the longer latency of the data cache.
+The small line buffers have also an added benefit in reducing the number of data cache ports and hence the complexity and latency of the interconnect.